Beyond the Mat: How Retiro Park Yoga is Building Madrid’s Warmest Expat Community

 After class, you stay for coffee.
 Conversations unfold more easily.
 You realise you’re not the only one feeling pulled between worlds.

 Practicing yoga in English in Madrid often brings together people who are looking for mindful movement and community.
+Here are some more wonderful wellness communities in Madrid.

 It’s not about avoiding Spanish